KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     **Frequency:** Formal reviews will be conducted annually, following institutional policies and procedures.
-These reviews typically occur around the anniversary of the employee\'s start date.
+These reviews typically occur around the anniversary of the employee's start date.

     **Format:** Reviews will use the standard university staff performance review form.
 The review process will include a